SmartAudioTools/serializejson/documentation/index.rst

 ===========

-    Classes API is the preferred API if you have to encode or decode several objects.
+    Classes API is the preferred API if you have to encode or decode several objects, allowing you to reuse the same Encoder and Decoder classes instancies for this objects.
+Function API internaly create Encoder or Decoder instances at each call.
+    It's non-negligeable cost if lot of smal objects are serialized one by one.

-    This API allow to get all encoded classes with Encoder.get_dumped_classes() in order to pass them later to Decoder(authorized_classes = ... )
+    Moreover this API allow to get all encoded classes with Encoder.get_dumped_classes() in order to pass them later to Decoder(authorized_classes = ... )

 Encoder